 In the Connect to ActiveCampaign Email Marketing window, you will need to provide your account name and API Token.

 How to find your Account Name on ActiveCampaign?

 Go to your ActiveCampaign login page here (https://www.activecampaign.com/login).
-You would need to use the same account name that you use in this login page.
+You would need to use the same account name that you use on this login page.
 Don’t provide a full URL that starts with https://, we only need the single-word account name.

 How to find your Api Token on ActiveCampaign?

 Login to your ActiveCampaign account.
-Select Settings, Developer and copy the Key in the API Access section.
+Select Settings, Developer, and copy the Key in the API Access section.